imdone/imdone-echo-plugin/README.md

 imdone-echo-plugin
 ==================

-Example plugin for iMDone that logs to the console using debug
+Example plugin for iMDone that logs to the console

 Getting started with iMDone plugins
 ----